ZengJiaxiong/Phosphorus-cycling-database/README.md

 By doing this, you will obtain a abundance file for each PCG of the $Sample.

+Extract_Seq.py was a useful python script for fast sequence extraction.
+Command: python Extract_Seq.py -m $MAP -f $fasta -o $outputfile Where $MAP contains the ORF id you wish to extract, $fasta is the sequence file from which for extraction, and $outputfile is the outputfile name.
+The file "pafAORF.list" is an example of $MAP.
+The file "pafAORF.nuc.fa" is the sequence of pafA gene analyzed in this paper.
+Please note that this script uses {dictionary} function to fast extract the targeted sequence, it will preload all the sequence from $fasta into your system memory.

 3. Finally, you can merged all the $Sample.P.profile.txt into one matrix table using merge_metaphlan_tables.py provided by MetaPhlan.

 Reference